 Financial instruments that potentially expose the Company to credit risk primarily consist of cash, cash equivalents and marketable securities.
-The Company's investment portfolio is comprised of money market funds and debt securities issued by U.S. government.
+The Company's investment portfolio is comprised of money market funds, debt securities issued by U.S. government and corporate debt securities.
 The Company maintains its deposits with accredited financial institutions and, consequently, the Company does not believe it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.
 Bank accounts in the United States are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-As of March 31, 2024 and December 31, 2023, predominantly all of the Company's primary operating accounts significantly exceeded the FDIC limits.
+As of June 30, 2024 and December 31, 2023, predominantly all of the Company's primary operating accounts significantly exceeded the FDIC limits.

 The Company is dependent on third-party organizations to research, develop, manufacture and process its product candidates for its development programs.
-In particular, the Company relies on one third-party contract manufacturer to produce and process its two most advanced programs, APG777 and APG808, for preclinical and clinical activities.
+In particular, the Company relies on one third-party contract manufacture to produce and process its programs, APG777, APG808, APG990 and APG333 for preclinical and clinical activities.
 The Company expects to continue to be dependent on a small number of manufacturers to supply it with its requirements for all products.
 The Company's research and development programs could be adversely affected by a significant interruption in the supply of the necessary materials.
-A significant amount of the Company's research and development activities are performed under its agreements with Paragon (see Note 7).